ymekesser/leveraging-git-presentation/presentation.md

   * Agile development
   * Release Management

-* In short: Source control is essential for, but not limited to, multi-developer software projects.
+* In short: Source control is _essential_ for, but not limited to, multi-developer software projects.

-(but it is not limited to software development)
+  * (but it is not limited to software development)

+???
+A modern software project deserves a modern Source Control

 ---